e3c-summer-worker/components/desktopnav-elm/README.md

 you copy less code between pages and the development process is better if you're using something like VSCode.

-We are using this folder to specifically host the desktop navigation component, that goes inside `#headerNav` in the Squarespace page.
+We are using this folder to specifically host the desktop and mobile navigation component, that goes inside `#headerNav` and `#sidecarNav` in the Squarespace page, respectively.

 The header code in `public/index.html` is almost exactly what you'd see copy and pasted into Squarespace (instead of importing the local `.js` file we use